ericwbailey/ericwbailey.website/source/writing/your-css-is-an-interface.md

 ## Against the grain

 Web apps like to pretend they’re native apps, and a native app mindset comes along for the ride.
-The same way class names get obfuscated is the same way [zooming and scaling is blocked](https://almanac.httparchive.org/en/2020/accessibility#zooming-and-scaling) is the same way [copying and pasting is restricted](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select).
+The same way class names get obfuscated is the same way [zooming and scaling is blocked](https://almanac.httparchive.org/en/2020/accessibility#zooming-and-scaling) is the same way [copying and pasting gets restricted](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select).

 The problem is this isn’t [materially honest](https://alistapart.com/article/material-honesty-on-the-web/).
 The web is malleable, and that is a highly intentional design decision.
 Honoring it makes things better for everyone.